 In the analysis as to whether to impute income to a party relative to spousal support, the divorce court is to look to a reasonable work regimen for the industry involved (IRMO Simpson).

 A loss of a well-paying job and a good faith effort to obtain another well paying job that results in a lower level of compensation will generally constitute a change of circumstances and a reduction in spousal support.

 Unrealized expectations relative to earnings may also be relevant and may constitute a change in circumstances (IRMO Beaust).
 The failure of a supported party to become employed or self-supporting may justify a modification of spousal support.
 Generally, the mere passage of time alone does not justify a modification of spousal support (IRMO Wilson).

-An increase in the earnings of one spouse by itself does not justify an increase in spousal support.
-For such an increase to constitute the basis for a modification of spousal support, the supported spouse must prove that his/her needs were not satisfied by the spousal support ordered in the judgment.
-In other words, if the amount of spousal support ordered in the divorce judgment was capped due to the other party’s earnings and was not sufficient to meet the supported spouse’s marital standard of living at the time the divorce judgment was entered, an increase in the income of the supporting spouse may constitute the basis for an increase in spousal support (IRMO Hoffmeister I).
+An increase in the earnings of the payor spouse by itself does not justify an increase in spousal support.
+For such an increase to constitute the basis for a modification of spousal support, the supported spouse must prove that his or her needs were not satisfied by the spousal support ordered in the judgment.
+In other words, if the amount of spousal support ordered in the divorce judgment was capped due to the payor party's earnings and was not sufficient to meet the supported spouse’s marital standard of living at the time the divorce judgment was entered, an increase in the income of the supporting spouse may constitute the basis for an increase in spousal support (IRMO Hoffmeister I).